 - A list of medications you are presently taking.

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.

-- Your initial "Patient Registration" and "Medical History"" paperwork can be printed and completed before visiting to save time.
+- Your initial "Patient Registration" paperwork can be completed online before visiting to save time.

 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parent or guardian at the consultation and surgical visit.

 A preoperative consultation and physical examination is mandatory for patients undergoing IV anesthesia for surgery.
 Please have nothing to eat or drink six hours prior to your surgery.
 You will also need an adult to drive you home.

 Please alert the office if you have a medical condition that may be of concern prior to surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, rheumatic fever, etc.) or if you are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, etc.).